mythology-and-legends-in-warfare

 The Prussian Crusade and the Invitation from Poland

-The Baltic region in the early 13th century was a frontier of paganism.
-The Prussian tribes, along with the Lithuanians and Samogitians, resisted Christianization.
-The Polish Duke Konrad I of Masovia, facing raids from the pagan Prussians, sought help.
-In 1226, he invited the Teutonic Knights to settle along the Vistula River, granting them the Chełmno Land (Kulmerland) as a base.
-This was formalized by the Golden Bull of Rimini (1226) issued by Emperor Frederick II, which gave the order sovereignty over any lands they conquered.
+In the early 13th century, the Baltic region was a frontier of paganism.
+The Prussian tribes, along with the Lithuanians, Samogitians, and Yotvingians, fiercely resisted Christianization imposed from both Catholic Poland and Orthodox Rus’.
+The Polish Duke Konrad I of Masovia, facing devastating raids from the pagan Prussians, sought external help.
+In 1226, he formally invited the Teutonic Knights to settle along the Vistula River, granting them the Chełmno Land (Kulmerland) as a base of operations.
+This offer was formalized by the Golden Bull of Rimini (1226), issued by Emperor Frederick II, which gave the order sovereignty over any lands they conquered and entitled them to exercise princely powers.
+The pope’s acceptance through the Golden Bull of Rieti (1234) further legitimized the crusade.

-The Teutonic Knights arrived in the Baltic around 1230.
-They immediately launched a series of campaigns known as the Prussian Crusade.
-Unlike earlier crusading efforts that relied on seasonal armies, the knights established permanent castles and garrisons, systematically subduing the Prussian clans over the next fifty years.
-This campaign was brutal: those who resisted were often killed or enslaved; those who submitted were forcibly baptized and required to pay tithes.
+The Teutonic Knights arrived in the Baltic around 1230 under the leadership of the first provincial master, Hermann Balk.
+They immediately launched a series of coordinated campaigns known as the Prussian Crusade.
+Unlike earlier crusading efforts that relied on seasonal armies returning home each year, the knights established permanent castles and garrisons.
+Over the next fifty years, they systematically subdued the Prussian clans through a mix of military conquest, forced conversion, and colonization.
+This campaign was brutal: those who resisted were killed or enslaved; those who submitted were forcibly baptized, forced to pay tithes, and often stripped of their land.
+The Prussian language and culture were gradually erased, replaced by German and Polish influences.

 The Monastic State of the Teutonic Order